-If required by a specific certificate or non-degree program, submit final official undergraduate transcript, providing evidence of completion of a bachelor degree program (no specific discipline required).
+If required by a specific certificate or non-degree program, submit final official undergraduate transcript, providing evidence of completion of a bachelor's degree program.

 Graduate Non-Degree Status Policies

 An applicant should enroll under non-degree status when undecided about a graduate-level major or program, not interested in earning a master's degree, interested only in graduate-level professional development courses such as Educator Technology Clinics, or completing work with the intention of transferring the credit earned to another institution.